unlovedmilds/ojtproject/README.md

 # ojtproject
 #This is my project to my OJT ^_^
-#Its about learning intended to kids :D
+#Its about learning how to read, guess the aninmals etc... intended for kids :D